 for printing, which have to be engraved backwards in order to be printed by the traditional intaglio

-Font Club will meet July 19th, Saturday at 3pm.
-Graphic designer and letterer Liz Cooke will be giving a presentation
+Font Club will meet Saturday, March 21st at 3pm.
+This will be a work session.

 The New Orleans School of Art and Craft offers classes in all styles of art-making, including calligraphy.
 They can be reached directly at (504) 944-7900.
 For more info visit www.NOLAArtandCraft.com

 We are proud to have an exhibit of Claire's photographs in the gallery.
 The images present the abandoned structures of the former Six Flags Amusement Park, altered through her unique perspective.